Best Bose headphones Android Central 2021

 The headlining feature here are the NCH 700s' active noise-cancelation (ANC) capabilities.
 The outgoing Bose QC35 II had solid ANC but were clearly showing their age.
 However, the NCH 700 now feature some of the best ANC available on the market today.
 With new ANC algorithms, they're able to block out nearly all bass/low-end noise and a decent amount of midrange and treble.
 They also feature 11 steps of ANC, allowing you to choose how much (or how little) ANC you want or need.

 In terms of comfort, Bose is still the best in the business.
-The ear cups on the NCH 700 are super soft and extend deep with no issues in regards to fatigue or pain from the ear cups or the headband.
+The ear cups on the NCH 700 are super soft and extend deep with no issues regarding fatigue or pain from the ear cups or the headband.
 Soundwise, Bose has refined the QC35 IIs' already great sound signature.
-They feature an overall balanced sound signature throughout, reducing the boosted treble issue with the QC35 II.
+They feature an overall balanced sound signature throughout, and are not all that different from the newer QC45.

 The NCH 700 features USB-C for charging and up to 20 hours of battery life on a single charge.
 You're also able to charge and listen at the same time.
 The NCH 700 are fast charging capable, giving you two hours of listening time with a 10-minute charge.